District Directory

 - The District Governor may meet either individually with the Club President or with the club’s board in conjunction with the club visit.
 The purpose of such meetings is to have a more

-- If scheduled, this meeting typically takes place prior to or just after the club meeting and generally will last no more than one hour.
+substantive discussion of club plans, goals and progress and to identify and discuss issues important to the club.- If scheduled, this meeting typically takes place prior to or just after the club meeting and generally will last no more than one hour.

 - The Assistant Governor normally participates when such meetings are held.